Instagram: @juliannacrespo

 jcrespo@theatricals.org

-Her contributions have been recognized with the San Diego Critics Circle Don Braunagel Award for Outstanding Achievement of a Small Theatre, an Escondido City Council Award for Outstanding Service, and a California State Board of Equalization Recognition for Empowering Women in Leadership.
-She was also featured in season three of the Emmy Award–winning series Theater Corner discussing the founding of the Dorris Staples Theatrical Conservatory and the importance of inclusion in the arts.
+Her contributions have been recognized with the San Diego Theatre Critics Circle's Don Braunagel Award for Outstanding Achievement at a Small Theatre, an Escondido City Council Award for Outstanding Service, and recognition from the California State Board of Equalization for Empowering Women in Leadership.
+She was also featured on the Emmy Award-winning PBS series Theatre Corner S03E01 discussing the founding of the Dorris Staples Theatrical Conservatory and the role of inclusion and workforce development in the arts.